yusuf/gcpcsp/README.md

 # Google Cloud SQL Proxy init.d Service
 Google Cloud provides a proxy connector that allows you to connect a MySQL/PostgresSQL client to your Google Cloud SQL instance.
-This is a daemon-friendly install script, config file and init.d service script for use on Debian/Ubuntu servers.
+This is a daemon-friendly with a install, init.d service script and for use on Debian/Ubuntu servers.

 To learn more about Google Cloud SQL Proxy, [check out GCP documentation](https://cloud.google.com/sql/docs/).